 Part 2: Calibration & Imaging of J1849+3024

-This section expects that you have completed part 1 of the EVN Continuum tutorial.
-The result of that section is that you should have learnt the basics of fringe-fitting, inspection of data and bandpass calibration.
-In the following section, we shall look at refining our calibration and imaging basics.
-By the end of this section we should have an image of our target sources.
+This section assumes you have completed part 1 of the EVN Continuum tutorial.
+As a result of that section, you should have learnt the basics of fringe-fitting, data inspection, and bandpass calibration.
+In the following section, we will refine our calibration and imaging techniques.
+By the end of this section, we should have an image of our target sources.

-While in the previous section we used CASA interactively, this section will rely on scripting you own calibration script.
-Generating a script to calibrate your data is advantageous as you can reproduce the calibrated data in the future in case of accidental deletion or corruption of these data.
-We would advise that if you are unfamiliar with python then you should sit near someone who is, or, if you are working remotely, take a look at the computing courses on these webpages.
+While in the previous section we used CASA interactively, this section will rely on scripting your own calibration script.
+Generating a script to calibrate your data is advantageous because you can reproduce the calibrated data in the future in case of accidental deletion or corruption.
+We advise that if you are unfamiliar with Python, you should sit near someone who is, or if you are working remotely, take a look at the computing courses on the DARA webpage.

 Table of contents